accessibility-exchange/co-design/src/steps/consultants-exit-process.md

 ---
 title: Consultant doesn’t see a good fit
-subtitle: Consultants determine whether they’re a good fit for the project after learning about it from the organization
+subtitle: Consultants determine whether they’re a good fit for the project after learning about it from the federally regulated entity
 phase: Preparing together
 step: 10.1
 ---